-The group accounting policies are specified within the Council only statement.
+The accounting policies of the Council's subsidiary companies are aligned with the Council's accounting policies and are specified within the Council only statement.
 However there are some slight divergences from these policies within the group as well as issues applicable to the subsidiary companies only.
 These are detailed below: